-As shown on Figure 28 below, during 2019-20 TLI3 values exceeded trigger levels at all monitoring sites, with values at lake margin monitoring sites similar to, or slightly higher than, values recorded at the mid-Lake monitoring site.
-All sites exhibit a similar temporal trend, with values recorded in 2019-20 higher than those recorded over the previous four seasons.
-However, as illustrated on Figure 29, although above the respective triggers, TLI3 values recorded at all sites during the 2019-20 year were within the historical range.
+As shown on Figure 28 below, during 2020-21 TLI3 values exceeded trigger levels at all monitoring sites, with values at lake margin monitoring sites slightly higher than values recorded at the mid-Lake monitoring site.
+All lake margin sites exhibit a similar temporal trend, with values recorded in 2020-21 higher than those recorded over the previous five seasons, while TLI3 values are the mid-lake site were similar to previous seasons.
+However, as illustrated on Figure 29, although above the respective triggers, TLI3 values recorded during the 2020-21 year were within the historical range.
+The extended period of increasing TLI3 values at the Off Selwyn River Mouth site between the 2017-18 and 2020-21 seasons follows a sequence of decreasing values between 2014-15 and 2017-18, and is similar to previous inter-annual variations observed in the historical record.